GeoinquietosMadrid/webmapping/secciones/leaflet.md

     }
     ```

-    In this case, the function only returns an object with a key/value configuration.
+    In this case, the function returns an object with a key/value configuration.
+It applies the same style to every feature, but we could also add some conditional structure to create a choropleth map.

     Note that we can use the `feature` variable inside the function to make reference to the feature's properties and use them to set style rules.